fazlahas/mern/README.md

-Please go under edit and edit this file as needed for your project

 # Project Name - Online shopping and retail system
 # Batch - METRO_WD
-### Group Leader - IT21194726 - Miss.Fazla H.N.F (IT21194726)
+### Group Leader - IT21194726 - Miss.Fazla H.N.F (IT21194726) Supplier Supplier transactioon and inventory managemnet

 ### Member 2 - IT21068478 - Dharane.S
 ### Member 3 - IT21264634 - Sujitha.S
 ### Member 4 - IT21199776 - Fernando L.S.
 A